MenoData/Time4A/README.md

 at [IANA](http://www.iana.org/time-zones).
 On the other side: If you really want you can even use the platform timezone data in parallel.
 Time4A gives you the freedom which timezone data to use.

+## Any disadvantages?
+Yes, Time4A is rather big in terms of method count and size (although still much smaller than ICU4J).
+However, you can apply Proguard to strongly shrink the size.
+And future versions of Time4A might be modularized allowing you to only install the parts you needed.

 ## Usage
 Only two steps are required before coding against the API of Time4A.